sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 ##
-## Differentiable optimization and Non-differentiable optimization
+## Differentiable optimization and non-differentiable optimization
 Non-differentiable optimization is a category of optimization that deals with objective that for a variety of reasons is non-differentiable and thus non-convex.
 The functions in this class of optimization are generally non-smooth.
 These functions although continuous often contain sharp points or corners that do not allow for the solution of a tangent and are thus non-differentiable.
 In practice non-differentiable optimization encompasses a large variety of problems and a single one-size fits all solution is not applicable however solution is often reached through implementation of the sub gradient method.
 Non-differentiable functions often arise in real world applications and commonly in the field of economics where cost functions often include sharp points.

 *Figure3.
 Non-differentiable function*